dherman/tc39-codex-wiki/data/es6/spread/index.md

 ## Converting any array like

-Since the spread construct for array literals copies every item of any object over to a new array it is a convenient way to ensure that you have a real `Array`.
+Since the spread construct for array literals copies every property between [0, length) of any object into a new array it is a convenient way to ensure that you get a real `Array`.

 ```javascript
 var nodeList = document.querySelectorAll('div');